 In combination with the checkout report, a schedule of condition and inventory report provides the landlord with the evidence needed to prove the exact condition and contents of the home when the tenants moved in.
 Without these documents, the landlord may struggle to prove that theft or damage has occurred, and is unlikely to make a legitimate and or successful claim against the deposit when (or if) the case is sent to an adjudicator.

-Key mistakes when compiling a report
+Key mistakes when compiling an inventory report

 It is a common misconception that producing a property inventory is simple, and only needs a basic list of the contents and condition of the property documented.
+Reports are often: